-Hopefully you have heard something about the ELD mandate by now if you are currently in the trucking industry as it is no longer a “new rule”.
-This can affect all drivers from owner-operators to large trucking companies.
+Hopefully you have heard something about the ELD mandate from the FMCSA by now if you are currently in the trucking industry as it is no longer a “new rule”.
+This can affect the HOS or hours of service of all drivers from owner-operators to large trucking companies.
 However, If you are new to the business you may have questions.
+Whether you are a short-haul or long-haul driver, this mandate will affect you moving forward.
 Here we will take a look at what is the ELD mandate for truckers within the United States.

 The ELD rule is a mandate put into place by the federal motor carrier safety administration and DOT that applies to motor carriers and truck drivers who are required to keep records of duty service, making it law to have an ELD or electronic logging device installed and operational in your truck at all times during your hours of service.
 The ELD devices are a digital version of the old paper logbooks that monitors and logs all kinds of data.
 Similar to the AOBRDs or automatic onboard recording devices, the ELD systems take it a step further in their capabilities and set an industry standard to abide by for commercial vehicles.
 You may also hear these systems referred to as e-logs.
 The information logged includes everything your paper logs would record and so much more.